Lawsuit: Fox News Group Hacked, Surveilled, and Stalked Ex-Host Andrea Tantaros

 Re: (Score:1)

-Quote slang, jargon, unusual words, weird context (Score:2)
+Quote slang, jargon, unusual words, weird context (Score:3)

 Quotation marks are also used for slang, jargon, and similar unusual words, including ordinary words used for an unusual meaning, in a context in which the reader may be unfamiliar with the meaning.
 In this usage, quotes take the place of the phrase "what is called".
 Essentially you're quoting a group, rather than a person.